IntelAgir-Research-Group/R2-E/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

+## INSPIRATIONAL PROJECTS

+This project is inspired in other attempts, which have been systematically mined from GitHub:

+- aaa
+- bbb

 ## CONTRIBUTIONS

 We are more than welcome to help us with **R2-E** project and are excited that you're interested in improving it!
 Please follow this protocol to ensure that your contributions align with the project’s goals and standards.